Shanghai cuisine: History

 Nowadays, Shanghai's traditional cuisine is usually found only in home-cooked meals and some old Benbang restaurants.
 Shanghai is now more famous for its numerous exotic restaurants, especially those serving Japanese and French food.

 Notable dishes in Shanghai cuisine

 Breakfast

-Breakfast food in Shanghai is varied and contains foods mainly made from wheat, rice and flour.
-Many of them are influenced by Cantonese cuisine, Jiangsu and Zhejiang cuisine, and through historical precipitation, these breakfasts have slowly become favorites of people in Shanghai today.
-The most classic Shanghai Breakfast is called "The Four Warriors" (四大金刚 (四大金剛, Sìdà Jīngāng); sy⁵ du⁶ cin¹ kaon¹).
+Breakfast food in Shanghai is varied and contains foods mainly made from wheat, rice, and flour.
+Many of them are influenced by Cantonese, Jiangsu, and Zhejiang cuisine, and through historical precipitation, these breakfasts have slowly become favorites of people in Shanghai today.
+The most classic Shanghai breakfast is called "The Four Warriors" (四大金刚 (四大金剛, Sìdà Jīngāng); sy⁵ du⁶ cin¹ kaon¹).
 These are the four most popular breakfast choices for Shanghainese.